pagkly/Zed/Investopedia3/How Marketing Plans Work.md

 A marketing plan can be adjusted at any point based on the results from the metrics.
 If digital ads are performing better than expected, for example, the budget for a campaign can be adjusted to fund a higher performing platform or the company can initiate a new budget.
 The challenge for marketing leaders is to ensure that every platform has sufficient time to show results.

 [Digital marketing](https://www.investopedia.com/terms/d/digital-marketing.asp) shows results in near real-time, whereas TV ads require rotation to realize any level of market penetration.
-In the traditional marketing mix model, a marketing plan would fall under the category of "promotion," which is one of the [four Ps](https://www.investopedia.com/terms/f/four-ps.asp), a term coined by Neil Borden to describe the marketing mix of product, price, promotion, and place.
+In the traditional marketing mix model, a marketing plan would fall under the category of "promotion," which is one of the [[four Ps]](https://www.investopedia.com/terms/f/four-ps.asp), a term coined by Neil Borden to describe the marketing mix of product, price, promotion, and place.